When tension is just a fluctuation: How noisy data affect model comparison: Conclusions

-We studied the impact on model comparison statistics if these are based on the ensemble of possible observations, rather than a single observed realisation of the data.
-In this setting they become noisy quantities, which affects binary decisions on signal detection, model selection, or tension between experiments.
-Confirming earlier analytic arguments, we found standard deviations of order unity for the logarithm of the Bayes factor, and the suspiciousness statistic, with substantially broader distributions in case of strong discrepancies between the models under comparison.
+We studied the impact on model comparison statistics if these are to be interpreted based on the ensemble of possible observations rather than a single observed realisation of the data.
+In this setting they become noisy quantities, which affects binary decisions on signal detection, model selection, and tension between experiments.
+Confirming earlier analytic arguments, we found standard deviations of order unity for the logarithm of the Bayes factor and the suspiciousness statistic, with substantially broader distributions in the case of strong discrepancies between the models under comparison.
 We expect these conclusions to apply to most, possibly all, informative tension metrics available in the literature as they typically depend on the maximum likelihood or $\chi^2$-like expressions.

-We proposed a method to approximate the probability distribution of the evidence via repeated draws of mock data from the likelihood and then obtaining the maximum likelihood for each mock data set, which will add negligible computation time to a full exploration of the posterior distribution.
-Conclusions drawn from noisy model comparison measures inevitably become more conservative, e.g. the tension significance according to the suspiciousness for an internal consistency analysis of KiDS weak lensing data reduces from $1.6\sigma$ in the traditional approach to $1.1\sigma$ when scatter is accounted for.
+We proposed a method to approximate the probability distribution of the evidence via repeated draws of mock data from the likelihood, with the maximum likelihood for each mock dataset then obtained, that will add negligible computation time to a full exploration of the posterior distribution.
+Conclusions drawn from noisy model comparison measures inevitably become more conservative, for example, the tension significance according to the suspiciousness for an internal consistency analysis of KiDS weak lensing data reduces from $1.6\sigma$ in the traditional approach to $1.1\sigma$ when scatter is accounted for.
 While in this application the two models under comparison were nested, our formalism and conclusions also hold for the more general case in which parameter spaces differ.

 Finally, we demonstrated that data compression suppresses the impact of noisy data on the evidence, in the case of \textit{Planck} CMB constraints to negligible levels.
-In light of this, the following pre-processing steps are beneficial before any form of model comparison: (i) compress the data vector as much as possible as long as the compression is essentially lossless; and (ii) choose a parametrisation such that the model is close to linear in the parameters \citep[see e.g.][]{schuhmann16} which increases the chances of achieving a near-perfect fit for any noise realisation of the data.
+In light of this, the following pre-processing steps are beneficial before any form of model comparison: (i) compress the data vector as much as possible as long as the compression is essentially lossless; and (ii) choose a parametrisation such that the model is close to linear in the parameters \citep[see e.g.][]{schuhmann16}, which increases the chances of achieving a near-perfect fit for any noise realisation of the data.

 \begin{appendix}